 This low-alloy steel finds applications as forgings in the aerospace and oil and gas industries – as forged valve bodies and pumps – as well as in the automotive, agricultural and defense industries.

-Annealing: AISI 4120 would not normally be annealed and in fact it may be machined in the as-forged condition.
+Annealing: This alloy would not normally be annealed and in fact it may be machined in the as-forged condition.
 In the event of parts being of complicated shape and hence there being variations in structure throughout the forged parts, a normalizing treatment may be carried out prior to case hardening.